Varun0530/Synthetic-Data-Generation-us-GenAI/README.md

 The article introduces synthetic data generation using Generative AI, specifically Generative Adversarial Networks (GANs), to create artificial datasets that mimic real data's statistical properties.
-The tutorial walks through preprocessing steps, model architecture, and GAN training for generating synthetic samples.
+This project walks through preprocessing steps, model architecture, and GAN training for generating synthetic samples.
 It utilizes a dataset of app usage patterns and focuses on privacy-preserving synthetic data generation.
 # Synthetic Data Generation with Generative AI

 This project uses Generative Adversarial Networks (GANs) to create synthetic data that maintains real-world data patterns, while ensuring privacy.
 The project demonstrates techniques for preprocessing, training a GAN, and generating synthetic data.